openwallet-foundation/bifold-wallet/packages/remote-logs/README.md

 | `lokiLabels`                                | `Record<string, string>` | A set of labels to be applied to all logs sent to the Loki server.           |
 | `autoDisableRemoteLoggingIntervalInMinutes` | `number`                 | The number of minutes to wait before automatically disabling remote logging. |

 The image below shows what a typical Grafana log query looks like.
 The query is filtered by the `application` and `job` labels.
-The `sessionId` label is used to filter the logs for a specific wallet instance / session.
+The `sessionId` label is used to filter the logs for a specific debug session.

 ![Grafana Screenshot](./doc/assets/grafana-screenshot.png)